-The HSBC credit card interest rate is 19.24% (V) to 23.24% (V), depending on an applicant’s creditworthiness and the card they’re applying for.
-The average interest rate among new credit card offers is 20.16%, according to WalletHub research.
+The HSBC credit card interest rate is 21.24% (V) to 25.24% (V), depending on an applicant’s creditworthiness and the card they’re applying for.
+The average interest rate among new credit card offers is 22.39%, according to WalletHub research.

 The regular purchase APRs on HSBC credit cards are variable, meaning they can change based on certain economic conditions.
 In addition to the regular rate, HSBC credit cards also come with a separate interest rate for cash advances and a penalty rate for delinquent payments.
 The interest rates will be listed on the card’s monthly statement and online account summary.

-The highest credit card interest rate in recent memory was 79.9% on a card offered by First Premier Bank in 2010.
-That offer’s not available anymore.
-The current highest credit card interest rate is 36%.
-That’s on the First PREMIER® Bank Mastercard Credit Card.
+The highest credit card interest rate in recent memory was 79.9% on a card offered by First Premier Bank in 2010 but that offer’s not available anymore.
+The current highest credit card interest rate is 36% on the First PREMIER® Bank Mastercard Credit Card.

 A good interest rate on a credit card is 14% and below.
 That is roughly the average regular interest rate on credit cards for people with excellent credit.
 Even a relatively good interest rate on credit cards for people with lower scores is not all that low.
 For example, credit card users with good or fair credit could pay interest at an annual rate of 20%+ and still have a below-average APR.
 Better-than-average for a credit card overall isn’t much...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.